StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2019-12-17-adam-roberts.md

 title: 'Interview with Adam Roberts'
 subtitle: "A Google Brain researcher's thoughts on music generation and creativity"
 excerpt: "A Google Brain researcher's thoughts on music generation and creativity"
-date: 2019-12-05
+date: 2019-12-17
 author: Ondřej Cífka
 author-id: ondrej
 background: /posts/adam-roberts/splash.png
 ---

-Adam Roberts is a software engineer and machine learning researcher at Google Brain, working on music and art generation as part of the [Magenta](https://magenta.tensorflow.org/) project.
+[Adam Roberts](https://research.google/people/104881/) is a software engineer and machine learning researcher at Google Brain, working on music and art generation as part of the [Magenta](https://magenta.tensorflow.org/) project.
 He got his PhD in Computational Biology at UC Berkeley and before joining Google Brain, he worked in the Google Play Music Knowledge team.
 I met Adam in November at the [ISMIR](https://ismir2019.ewi.tudelft.nl/) conference, where he was presenting some of the music generation work together with his colleagues from Magenta, and I took this opportunity to ask him a few questions.